Erivedge Capsules is a brand of medicine containing the active ingredient vismodegib.

 Tell your pharmacist or doctor if you are taking antibiotics or any herbal medicines (such as St. John's wort), because they can make female birth control (contraception) less effective.

 Some medicines may be affected by ERIVEDGE, or may affect how well it works.
-You may need to use different amounts of your medicine, or you may need to take different medicines.
 Your doctor will advise you about this.
 Your doctor or pharmacist has more information on medicines to be careful with or avoid while taking ERIVEDGE.

 Ask your doctor or pharmacist if you are not sure about any medicine you are taking.